modnarick/final-project-kka/README.md

  2. A-Star (A*) Search

-After we trace the path of each pathfinding algorithm we implemented in our game, we are able  to make conclusion that each pathfinding algorithm might result in a different path, especially in a large and complex environment, such as 64x64 grid .
+After we trace the path of each pathfinding algorithm we implemented in our game, we are able  to make conclusion that each pathfinding algorithm might result in a different path, especially in a large and complex environment, such as the 64x64 map/grid in our case.